© 2012 WordStream, Inc.

 In the great Facebook vs. Google competition, it is essential that Facebook offers a larger variety of ad formats to match the Google Display Network’s many options.

-You can learn more about Facebook ads at Facebook's business ads guide.
+You can learn more about Facebook ads in our Facebook’s business ads guide.
+Or, find out how your current Facebook Ads are doing using our free Facebook Grader Tool.